Emerson Collins Bio

 Emerson Collins is an actor, producer and TV personality who starred in four seasons of BRAVO’s hit social series The People’s Couch and appeared as "Steve" in RENT on FOX.
-He is currently on stage in the world premiere play The $5 Shakespeare Company with The 6th Act Theatre Company in Los Angeles and is producing the Los Angeles and Dallas premieres of Del Shores' newest play This Side Of Crazy.
+He recently starred in the world premiere play The $5 Shakespeare Company with The 6th Act Theatre Company and produced the Los Angeles and premieres of Del Shores' newest play This Side Of Crazy.

 Book Emerson here.